stefansundin/aws-rotate-key/README.md

 # aws-rotate-key

-Easily rotate all of the AWS access keys defined in your local [aws credentials file](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-multiple-profiles).
+As a security best practice, AWS recommends that administrators require IAM users to periodically [regenerate their API access keys](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_RotateAccessKey).

-By running `aws-rotate-key`, the program will find out what AWS key you have, rotate it for you, and then update your credentials file.
+This `aws-rotate-key` tool allows users to easily rotate all of the AWS access keys defined in their local [aws credentials file](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-multiple-profiles).

-The program will use the AWS API to check which API access keys you have created for the provided profile.
-If you only have a single access key, then it will deactivate the key currently configured in your credentials file and update your credentials file to use a newly generated key.
+The program will use the AWS API to check which access keys exist for the provided profile.
+If only one access key exists, then it will deactivate that key and update your credentials file to use a newly generated key.
 The old key will only be deactivated (**not** deleted), so that if you later find out you use the old key elsewhere, you can open the AWS console and reactivate it.
-If you already have two access keys for the provided profile, the program will ask you if you want to delete the key not currently configured in your credentials file.
-Then, it will perform the key rotation logic now that you have a single access key.
+If two access keys exist, then you will be asked whether you want to delete the key which is not currently configured in your credentials file to create an empty slot for the key rotation.
+Then, it will perform the same key rotation logic on the remaining key.

 ## Usage